-The following table summarizes our general and administrative expenses for the first thirty-nine weeks of fiscal 2016 and fiscal 2015:
+The following table summarizes our change in general and administrative expenses for fiscal 2016 compared to fiscal 2015:

-Thirty-nine weeks ended
+Fiscal year ended

-Sep tember 24, September 29,
+Dec cember 31, Dec ember 29,

 (in thousands) 2015 2016 \$ Change % Change

-General and administrative expenses \$ 36,614 \$ 46,813 \$ 10,199 27.9%
+General and administrative expenses \$ 49,917 \$ 64,025 \$ 14,108 28.3%

-General and administrative expenses as a % of net sales 6.5% 6.0 %
+General and administrative expenses as a % of net sales 6.5% 6.19 6

-General and administrative expenses, which are typically expenses incurred outside of our stores, increased \$10.2 million, or 27.9%, due to higher incentive compensation accruals, as well as investments we made in personnel for our regional and store support functions to support our store growth.
-Our general and administrative expenses as a percentage of net sales decreased by approximately 50 basis points primarily due to leveraging our expenses over increasing net sales.
+General and administrative expenses, which are typically expenses incurred outside of our stores, increased \$14.1 million, or 28.3%, due to investments we made in personnel for our regional and store support functions to support our store growth, higher incentive compensation accruals and higher consulting costs.
+Our general and administrative expenses as a percentage of net sales decreased by approximately 40 basis points primarily due to leveraging our expenses over increasing net sales.

-The following table summarizes our pre-opening expenses for the first thirty-nine weeks of fiscal 2016 and fiscal 2015:
+The following table summarizes our change in pre-opening expenses for fiscal 2016 compared to fiscal 2015:

+Fiscal year ended

+De cember 31, De cember 29,

-Thirty-nine w Septe ember 24, September 29, (in thousands) 2015 2016 \$ CI nange % Change Pre-opening expenses \$ 6,012 \$ 10,989 \$ 4,977 82.8% Pre-opening expenses as a % of net sales 1.1% 1.49 6
+(in thousands) 2015 2016 \$ Change % Change

+Pre-opening expenses \$ 7,380 \$ 13,732 \$ 6,352 86.1%

+Pre-opening expenses as a % of net sales 0.9% 6 1 39 6

-Pre-opening expenses increased \$5.0 million, or 82.8%.
-The increase is due to a greater number of new stores opened or planned to be opened for which pre-opening expenses were incurred during the thirty-nine weeks ended September 29, 2016 compared to thirty-nine weeks ended September 24, 2015.
+Pre-opening expenses increased \$6.4 million, or 86.1%.
+The increase is primarily due to a greater number of new stores opened or planned to be opened for which pre-opening expenses were incurred and to a lesser extent higher average occupancy and advertising costs per store during fiscal 2016 compared to fiscal 2015.
+During fiscal 2016, we opened 12 stores and incurred costs for three additional stores planned to open as well as one relocation in 2017 compared to opening ten stores and incurring costs for two additional stores that opened in 2016 during fiscal 2015.